THEKODIKO/DAB-Dumb_way_to_Automatize_BadUpdate/README.md

 - Copy/Paste the 'flash_nuke.uf2' [this file is included when you download the release]
 - The Pico will automatically disconnect and after few seconds re-connect.
 Then Copy/Paste the circuitpython (.uf2) file to the pico volume you downloaded in the installation section.
 - Again the pico will disconnect and re-connect, Now copy paste the .py files of the release to the pico volume.
+### Pendrive Setup:
+- Ready up the pendrive by following: https://www.youtube.com/watch?v=3Ay0V2edQJU
+- (Optional) setting up XeUnshackle is highly recommended, follow: https://www.youtube.com/watch?v=6JhnigHnXts
+- If you have any audio files on the pendrive, remove them, then paste the 'sound_test.mp3' file on the pendrive root.

 # You're Done!
 Congratulations🎉🎉
 - Now shut down your Xbox 360 (don't disconnect the power though); connect the raspberry pi pico which is the santroller to your Xbox and Now the Xbox must turn on. (see the expected behavior: )
+- If it doesn't turn on, don't worry it happens, check the troubleshooting section below.

+##  Troubleshooting
 - Forgot which pico is the santroller? try both them for few seconds and see which works and mark it.
-- If it doesn't, don't worry it happens to the best of us, check the troubleshooting section below.

-##  Troubleshooting
-Under work...

 # Credits
 **Author**: